nosarthur/nosarthur.github.io/_posts/2018-02-17-boolean-gates.md

 ---

 In [a previous post]({% post_url 2018-02-10-quantum-computing %}),
-I explained at high level how quantum computers can be more efficient in simulating quantum systems than classical computers.
+I explained at high level how quantum computers are more efficient in simulating quantum systems than classical computers are.
-In this post, I will show that the classical logic gates can be represented as unitary operators (matrices) acting on qubit states.
+In this post, I will show that classical logic gates can be represented as unitary operators (matrices) acting on qubit states.
 Given such unitary evolutions can be implemented on some hardware without crazy overhead, quantum computers are then at least as powerful as classical computers.

 Recall that there are two ingredients in a quantum computer